January in Rome is low season. It is the ideal time for museum visits, for cheap shopping and for delicious winter specialties.

 Source: www.wetter.com

-It is memorable when there is snow or frost in Rome.
-That only happens once in three or four years.
-This particular spectacle then goes through all the newspapers.
+It is memorable when in Rome is snow or frost.
+This only happens once every three or four years.
+This special spectacle is then reported in all the newspapers.

-The winter sales begin at the end of the Christmas season on January 6th.
-Whether luxury brands or inexpensive goods, you will find the latest fashion at greatly reduced prices.
+The end of the Christmas season marks the start of the winter sales.
+Take the opportunity to go shopping in Rome.
+Whether you’re looking for luxury brands or affordable goods, you’ll find the latest fashion at greatly reduced prices.

-Italian fashion is known worldwide and everyone will envy you for your purchases.
-From January 6th you can find interesting bargains in the winter sales.
+Italian fashion is known all over the world and you will be the envy of everyone for your purchases.
+From January 5, you can find interesting bargains in the winter sales.

 The luxury brands can be found around Via dei Condotti, which leads from the Spanish Steps to Via del Corso.
-Along Via del Corso you will find shops in all price ranges.
+Along the Via del Corso you will find stores in all price ranges.

 A special consumption temple is the department store La Rinascente in via del Tritone.
 In the basement you can visit the ancient aqueduct which supplies water to the Trevi Fountain and the fountains in Piazza Navona.
 On the roof terrace you have a wonderful view over the city.